valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 }
 ```

-In the SceneDelegate we setup the initial controller:
+In the SceneDelegate we setup the initial controller and set it as root for the window.
+We use code for the initialization since it is easier to see in written form, but also because it is better for dependency injection.

 ```
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {